 - Reducing the risk of another cardiac event occurring in the future

 - Restoring blood flow to minimize heart damage

-- Rehydrating the patient to restore blood pressure
+- Rehydrating the client to restore blood pressure

-While traditionally the job of a pharmacist or physician, patients can never be reminded too much of the importance to remain adherent to their medications.
-After a coronary event, many of the newly prescribed medications are intended to be taken or a significant amount of time, and possibly even for the rest of the patient’s life.
+While traditionally the job of a pharmacist or physician, clients can never be reminded too much of the importance to remain adherent to their medications.
+After a coronary event, many of the newly prescribed medications are intended to be taken or a significant amount of time, and possibly even for the rest of the client’s life.

 Making positive changes to diet is one of the best ways to lower the risk of heart disease.
 The DASH diet, which stands for Dietary Approaches to Stop Hypertension, provides a helpful framework for these changes.
 In addition to practicing healthy portion control, the DASH diet also recommends lowered sodium intake, more consumption of vegetable and lean meat, higher fiber intake, and consumption of whole grains.
 When practiced consistently, these dietary changes will help individuals to lose weight, lower cholesterol, and reduce blood pressure.

 Another counseling point that nurses should stress is the importance of participating in regular physical exercise.
 Not only does exercise help to lower blood pressure and cholesterol levels, but it also strengthens the heart and lowers fat reserves.

 Last but certainly not least, any client who has a history of smoking should be greatly encouraged to stop this harmful habit.
 Clients should be educated on the harms of smoking, as well as the slew of benefits that come from quitting.
 It should be reinforced that there are a variety of strategies, counseling types, and medications to help with smoking cessation.